 If there are solid reasons to answer yes to all three questions, that’s an encouraging sign that you are headed in the right direction.
 Build on that momentum in order to bring the negotiation to a successful conclusion.
 If the answer to one of those questions is no, then that signals where you have to adjust your approach.

-If the answer to all three questions is no—and sometimes that will be the case—then it’s likely time to reconsider whether prolonging the process is wise.
-Great negotiators are creative problem-solvers.
+If the answer to all three questions is no—and sometimes that will be the case—then it’s likely time to reconsider whether prolonging the process is worthwhile Great negotiators are creative problem-solvers.
 They build relationships and sometimes resolve seemingly irreconcilable differences.
-They are persistent, but they also know that there can come a point where not making a particular deal will be the better outcome.
+They are persistent, but they also know that there can come a point where walking away is be the better outcome.